Today I’d like you to confront an uncomfortable truth.

 Alcoholism (though commonly misunderstood) is a somewhat obvious example of self-sabotage.
 Anyone can look at an alcoholic and conclude that he or she is harming themselves.

-But there are less obvious forms of self-sabotage, too.
+But there are less apparent forms of self-sabotage, too.
 Take the second example of the woman who ruins the promotion of her dreams.
 She gets her dream job – the one she’s been seeking for years – but it gets off to a rocky start.

 Nobody trained her.
 She doesn’t fully understand her new duties.
 She can’t get into any groove or rhythm at all.
-And now, instead of each day being an enthralling journey down the road of her glowing future, she comes home feeling exhausted, irritable, and burnt out.
+And now, instead of each day being an enthralling journey down the road of her bright future, she comes home feeling exhausted, irritable, and burnt out.

-Worse yet, this isn’t some stepping-stone”job that she can “just put up with” until starting her “real” career.
+Worse yet, this isn’t some stepping-stone” job that she can “just put up with” until starting her “real” career.
 This IS her real career – the job she had been staking all her future plans on.
 Imagine how it feels to get into that position and not feel capable of performing!

 So what does she do?
 She procrastinates.
 She avoids contact with her bosses (when, in fact, she should be seeking their help as often as possible.)
 She simply wants to stay out of the way and avoid having a spotlight thrown on her self-doubt.